MicrosoftDocs/azure-reference-other/studio-module-reference/import-from-azure-blob-storage.md

 Processing and cleaning unstructured text to fit neatly in columns is always a challenge.
 However, if  you need to import columns of text data, the TSV format often presents fewer difficulties, though you still need to check for excess tab characters in advance.

-We recommend that you review the [Text Classification template](https://gallery.cortanaintelligence.com/Collection/Text-Classification-Template-1), in the [Azure AI Gallery](https://gallery.cortanaintelligence.com/), to see an example of text ingestion and processing in Azure Machine Learning Studio.
+We recommend that you review the [Text Classification template](https://gallery.cortanaintelligence.com/Collection/Text-Classification-Template-1), in the [Azure AI Gallery](https://gallery.cortanaintelligence.com/), to see an example of text ingestion and processing in Azure Machine Learning Studio (classic).

 ###  Custom encoding for CSV files